Ukraine Engagement

 Foundations4Ukraine

-Foundations for Ukraine (F4U) is a collaborative network of leading philanthropic organizations dedicated to amplifying support for Ukraine.
-F4U connects foundations, grantmakers and other philanthropic actors globally to align efforts and coordinate towards more impactful actions.
-By working together, members help address Ukraine’s immediate needs and lay a foundation for its sustainable recovery.
+Foundations for Ukraine (F4U) is a collaborative network of leading philanthropic organizations committed to enhancing support for Ukraine.
+F4U connects foundations, grantmakers, and other philanthropic actors worldwide to align efforts and coordinate more impactful actions.
+Through this collective approach, members address Ukraine’s immediate needs while laying the groundwork for its sustainable recovery.

 More